stjude/sjcloud-data-transfer-app/README.md

 If you are only working with the front-end code, you can develop in the web browser, which should automatically open up (BrowserSync)[https://www.browsersync.io/].

-**Note: the testdata folder must be symlinked under the app/folder when developing and testing in a regular, non-electron Chrome browser.**

 Testing
 =======